memomsft/databricks-only/dbx-genie-teams/04-app-service-azurebot-setup.md

 ![Genie](img/genie-rg3.png)

-7. Now go to the side bar --> **Settings → Environment values** and add the following variables:
+7. Now go to the sidebar --> **Settings → Environment values** and add the following variables:

    - **Environment Variables**:
      - `SCM_DO_BUILD_DURING_DEPLOYMENT = True`  (will take care of build/install dependencies during deployment)